C2SM/icon-vis/psyplot/README.md

 # Description
-[psyplot](https://psyplot.github.io) is a Python library developped for plotting on unstructured grids like ICON.
+The python library [psyplot](https://psyplot.github.io) is being developped for plotting on unstructured grids like ICON.
+In this folder you can find several plotting routines with example plots (shown below).
+For some of them also a jupyter notebook is available.
 For visualizing data along a transect, [psy-transect](https://github.com/psyplot/psy-transect) is currently under development.

 # Get started with psyplot
 Export path to conda (if using daint or euler: install miniconda on scratch to avoid memory issues)